-Read another blog about how to export salesforce report to excel?
+Read another blog about how to export a Salesforce report to Excel?

 Understanding the Need for Merging Accounts